Wang-Yue/Circuit/README.md

 Circuit is a very incomplete simulator of Novation Circuit groovebox.
 It was a hacking project for my past weekend, and the prototype showcases a fully fledged groovebox is easy.
 Most necessary data structures are there.
-Two basic UI controls (synth note edit and sample edit) are available.
+A few basic UI controls (synth note edit and sample edit) are available.

 The project has lots of things missing.
 Notably:

 - Runloop management needs to be done.
-    - Most UI functionalities are missing.
+- Many UIs (such as mixer, pattern, fx) are missing.
-    - No navigation controller so no view switching.
-    - Midi support is incomplete.
-    - No synthesizer and sample player is implemented, but could be omitted if there's midi support.

 Everything inside the Circuit/ directory is cross platform.
 Views and view controllers are created from scratch.
 Currently a very hacky and thin Cocoa wrapper is in the CircuitApp folder.
 But